pcdworks/website-ng/content/index.md

 "The bottom line is that you haven't met another PCDworks.
-While every engineering firm on the planet will claim to be able to "solve the toughest problems", etc., I don't know of hardly any firms with the capabilities, depth, and flexibility that PCDworks has.
-They are like the Green Baret of engineering and technical innovation." – Michael Mortan // Board Advisor, PCDworks
+While every engineering firm on the planet will claim to be able to "solve the toughest problems", etc., I don't know of any firm with the capabilities, depth, and flexibility that PCDworks has.
+They are like the Green Baret of engineering and technical innovation." – Michael Morton // Board Advisor, PCDworks

 </lander>

 <lander :content="sections">

-## We have the *place*, the *knowledge*, and the *vision* to get your product to the top of the mountain
+## We have the *place*, the *knowledge*, and the *vision* to help you get your product to the top of the mountain

 <br>
 </lander>